RomeroGabriel/mastering-software-architecture/doc/system_design/capacity_plan.md

 !!! note "Rounding and Approximation"
     It is difficult to perform complicated math operations during the interview. `There is no need to spend valuable time to solve complicated math problems.
 Precision is not expected`.
 Use round numbers and approximation to your advantage.

+## System's Metadata to Consider

+When implementing a system design, `metadata can provide valuable insights into the system's behavior and performance`, which can inform decisions about system architecture, scaling, and optimization.
+These pieces of metadata can provide valuable insights for system design and `can help inform decisions about things like load balancing, data partitioning, and resource allocation`.
+It's important to regularly monitor and analyze this metadata to understand the system's behavior and performance, and to make informed decisions about system design and optimization.

+Here are some common types of metadata used in system design:

+!!! info "Daily Active Users (DAU)"
+    `This refers to the number of unique users who engage with the system on a given day`.
+It's a key metric for understanding user activity and growth.
+High DAU indicates a large user base and active engagement, while low DAU suggests fewer users or less engagement.

+!!! info "Average Requests by User"
+    `This refers to the number of requests made by each user`.
+It can provide insights into user behavior and usage patterns.

+!!! info "Average Request Data Size"
+    `This refers to the size of the data included in each request`.
+It's important for `understanding the volume of data being processed and can impact system performance and scalability`.
+Larger request sizes can increase the load on the system and slow down response times.

+!!! info "Read vs Write"
+    `This refers to the ratio of read operations to write operations in the system`.
+The ratio can `provide insights into the system's usage patterns` and can impact system performance and scalability.
+For example, a higher `read-to-write` ratio might suggest a system that primarily retrieves data rather than updates it.

 ## Calculate Request per Second(RPS)

 Calculating the number of requests per second (RPS) is a critical part of system design and performance estimation. `It helps determine how many requests your system can handle in a single second`.